 Copiers are located in administrative offices in FSPB and FSB.
 For personal copies, copiers are available in the Pendergrass Library.
-Copier policy is posted above the office copier.

 Telephone/Fax/Mailboxes

 The telephone numbers for the graduate student offices are: 974-1972 for room 11 FSPB, 974-7136 for room 302 FSB, and 974-7396 for room 311 FSB.
 Calls are limited to local and toll-free.
 It is necessary to dial 8 to reach an outside line.